American Collegiate Hockey Association: Results by school and year

 † Tournament canceled due to the COVID-19 pandemic.
 Number shown is the team's final regular season ranking/seeding.

-Division 2
+Division 2 champions (W)

 Results by school and year

 37 teams have appeared in the ACHA Tournament in at least one year starting with 2007, the first year for Women's Division 2.
 The results for all years are shown in this table below, other than missing data for the third-place games from 2007 and 2009.

 The code in each cell represents the furthest the team made it in the respective tournament: